emberjs/rfcs/text/0000-standarise-targets.md

 To ease the transition Ember CLI can also, in the absence of a specific value provided by the user, default to a predefined matrix of browsers that matches the browsers officially supported by the framework.

+As of today, the supported browser list for Ember.js, according to the platforms we test in saucelabs, is:

+`['IE9', 'Chrome current', 'Safari current', 'Firefox current']`

+There is no mention to IOS/Android, so this must be validated still.

 # Drawbacks

 While this RFC standardizes a concept that will open the door to better and more comprehensive tooling,